Professional and financial risks

 Professional negligence adjudication – it's all part of the Protocol

 Published on 04 May 2018.
-By Will Sefton, Partner and Head of Professional and Financial Risks
+By Will Sefton, Partner and Head of the Lawyers Liability and Regulatory Group

 On 1 May 2018, an amendment to the Professional Negligence Pre-Action Protocol saw a further attempt to encourage parties to use the professional negligence adjudication scheme first devised as a pilot scheme in February 2015.